jrpool/jsonresume-theme-a11y/README.md

 ## Advanced usage

 This theme gives you additional control over your résumé, beyond what the basic usage offers.
+You can exercise this control by modifying:

+- The source file
+- The command that invokes the application

 ### Language